jamespan/investors-blog/_columns/Stock_Analysis/dividend-stocks-british-american-tobacco-bat-bti-stock.md

 --------------------------------------

 Fueled by its strong cash flow and 7% annualized yield, British American Tobacco ranks among the [best dividend stocks](https://www.investors.com/category/research/the-income-investor/).
-It earns an [89 Composite Rating](https://research.investors.com/stock-checkup/nyse-british-amer-tobacco-adr-bti.aspx) out of a possible 99.
+It earns an [92 Composite Rating](https://research.investors.com/stock-checkup/nyse-british-amer-tobacco-adr-bti.aspx) out of a possible 99.

-Signs of demand for shares include a B+ [Accumulation/Distribution Rating](https://www.investors.com/how-to-invest/investors-corner/how-to-buy-stocks-ibd-rating-reveals-what-stocks-big-money-funds-are-buying/) and a 1.6 [up/down volume ratio](https://www.investors.com/how-to-invest/investors-corner/how-to-invest-up-down-volume-ratio-spots-underlying-demand-for-stocks/).
+Signs of demand for shares include an A- [Accumulation/Distribution Rating](https://www.investors.com/how-to-invest/investors-corner/how-to-buy-stocks-ibd-rating-reveals-what-stocks-big-money-funds-are-buying/) and a 1.7 [up/down volume ratio](https://www.investors.com/how-to-invest/investors-corner/how-to-invest-up-down-volume-ratio-spots-underlying-demand-for-stocks/).
 A total of 117 funds with an A+ rating from Investor's Business Daily own shares of British American Tobacco stock.

 British American Tobacco continues to work on an early stage [cup with handle](https://www.investors.com/how-to-invest/how-to-read-stock-charts-understanding-technical-analysis/#cupwithhandle) with a 41.87 buy point.
 The stock fell Wednesday, but held support at its [50-day moving average](https://www.investors.com/how-to-invest/investors-corner/50-day-moving-average-identifies-buy-sell-signals/).
-On Thursday, BAT rose over 4% in heavy trade, retaking its [21-day exponential moving average](https://www.investors.com/how-to-invest/investors-corner/what-is-the-21-day-exponential-moving-average/).
+After rising over 4% Thursday to retake its [21-day exponential moving average](https://www.investors.com/how-to-invest/investors-corner/what-is-the-21-day-exponential-moving-average/), BAT pulled back on Friday, slipping below its 50-day line.

 [The IBD Methodology](https://www.investors.com/how-to-invest/investors-corner/stock-market-investing-ibd-methodology/) emphasizes the elevated risk of making new buys in the current market conditions.
 But dividend stocks like BAT — with share prices holding up relatively well compared to the general market — can offer an alternative to growth stocks for investors seeking to generate income.